Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-8/_posts/2002-02-01-starting-jquery.md

 Once, you have a JQuery script in place, you can perform different actions such as manipulate the DOM.

-One example is changing all the tags at once.
+One example that we discussed above is changing all the tags at once.
 You can use selector **$** with the tag in between the parentheses to change all elements.
 One example might be like this:

 ```html
 <!DOCTYPE html>